The origins of Océ

 The American dealer Imagistics was bought in 2005, giving Océ the right to sell the simpler photocopiers of Konica Minolta in Europe.
 Océ focused on niche markets, and only produced large format copy machines, advanced color printers and copiers for large volumes.

-Although assembly work is still taking place in Venlo, the most important activity there ever since has been the research and development laboratory.
-It was in particular the knowledge present in this laboratory that proved attractive to Canon, the company that announced on November 13, 2009 that it would take over Océ.
+Although assembly work is still taking place in Venlo, the most important activity there ever since has been the research and development laboratories.
+It was in particular the knowledge present in this laboratory that proved attractive to Canon, Inc, In 2009 Canon took over Océ.